akbartus/Simple-AR/README.md

 <img src="img/screenshot.gif" title="screen capture" alt="screen capture" width="250" style="text-align: center">

 ### **Description / Rationale**
 Simple AR is a web-based image tracking library (component) based on WebAssembly and made for A-Frame framework.
-Unlike other web-based AR libraries it allows loading image targets without training, recognizes partially visible targets and it is completely free!
+Unlike other web-based AR libraries it allows loading image targets without training, recognizes partially visible targets!

 ### **Instructions**
 In order to use it, attach "simple-ar" to a-entity.
 The library (component) has the following attributes (new attributes will be added in the process of development):